Best Black Friday Fitness Equipment Deals See Deals

 Huel ready-to-drink is a great macro-balanced option for those who need a meal replacement on the go.
 Slow release carbs keep you full and vitamins and minerals give you everything you need.

 Huel Ready-to-Drink is more than a protein shake: It’s a meal replacement, which conveniently contains 20 or 22 grams of protein, depending on the flavor you get.
-This is a great premade option if you find yourself constantly moving.
+This is a great pre-made option if you find yourself constantly moving.
+With 400 calories per bottle, this is an easy way to increase your overall caloric intake and inch closer to your target weight.

 There are eight flavors, and some flavors have a v1 and a v2.
 The difference is that the v2 shakes include hemp, which allowed Huel to squeeze an extra 2 grams of protein into the shakes as well as reduce their environmental impact by using a more sustainable crop.

 They are also extremely thick—like, makes-your-mouth-sticky thick.
 However, it’s not terrible.
 It’s smooth and creamy, but be prepared for how thick it is.
-They’re extremely filling and to date, I’ve not finished a single bottle in one sitting.
-I do like to have a quarter or half of a bottle before a morning long run in place of eating solid food!
-It’s hard for me to eat before morning training, so these help a lot in those cases.
+They’re extremely filling and, to date, I’ve not finished a single bottle in one sitting.
+I do like to have a quarter or half of a bottle before a morning-long run in place of eating solid food!
+It’s hard for me to eat before morning training, so these help a lot in those scenarios.

 RELATED: Best Plant-Based Protein Powder